Science Gallery

 Science Gallery is an international group of public science centres, developed from a concept by a group connected to Trinity College Dublin in Ireland.
 The first Science Gallery was opened in 2008 and housed in the Naughton Institute at Trinity College.

-Each gallery is operated by a major academic institution in partnership with Science Gallery International and each holds various artistic exhibitions and lectures with a view to science outreach and art-science collaborations.
+Each gallery was operated by a major academic institution in partnership with Science Gallery International.
+Each holds various artistic exhibitions and lectures with a view to science outreach and art-science collaborations.
 Unlike most science centres, they have no permanent collections, but rather a series of three to four temporary exhibitions each year.
 Five galleries were established by the end of 2020, with several more planned.